jundalisay/sp/content/en/research/socrates/meno/chapter-04.md

 {{< /l >}}

+{{< r a="Meno" >}}
-MENO: And I am certain that no one ever did teach him.
+I am certain that no one ever did teach him.

-SOCRATES: And yet he has the knowledge?

-MENO: The fact, Socrates, is undeniable.

-SOCRATES: But if he did not acquire the knowledge in this life, then he must have had and learned it at some other time?

-MENO: Clearly he must.

-SOCRATES: Which must have been the time when he was not a man?
+{{< /r >}}

 {{< l a="Socrates" >}}
+Yet he has the knowledge.

+But if he did not acquire the knowledge in this life, then he must have had and learned it at some other time before he was born.

 If there have been always true thoughts in him, both at the time when he was and was not a man, which only need to be awakened into knowledge by putting questions to him, his soul must have always possessed this knowledge, for he always either was or was not a man.

 If the truth of all things always existed in the soul, then the soul is immortal.
 Wherefore be of good cheer, and try to recollect what you do not know, or rather what you do not remember.